-Table III summarizes the estimation results for full time male workers in each of the four intervals in our analysis.
-As shown in the top two rows of the Table, our models include 16-17 million person and 1.2-1.5 million establishment effects in each interval.
-To summarize our findings, we report the standard deviations of the estimated person and establishment effects, the standard deviation of the time-varying covariate index, and the correlations between these components.
+the estimated person and establishment effects, the standard deviation of the time-varying covariate index, and the correlations between these components.
 We also report the root mean squared error (RMSE) from the model and the adjusted R^2 statistic, both of which take account of the large number of parameters being estimated in our models.

 The results in Table III point to several interesting conclusions.
 First, the person effects and the establishment effects both become more variable over time.
 The correlation between the person and establishment effects also rises substantially, from 0.03 in period 1 to 0.25 in period 4.
 Relative to these two main components, the covariate index $x'{it}\hat{\beta}$ exhibits less dispersion, especially in the three later intervals, when aggregate wage growth was negligible.
 A second observation is that the residual standard deviation of wages (measured by the RMSE) is relatively small and rises only slightly over time.
 The high explanatory power of the AKM model is reflected in the adjusted R^2 statistics, which increase from 90% to 93% across the intervals.

-Table III also shows the RMSE's and adjusted R^2 statistics from models with unrestricted match effects (i.e., separate dummies for each person-establishment combination).
+Table III also shows the RMSEs and adjusted R^2 statistics from models with unrestricted match effects (i.e., separate dummies for each person-establishment combination).
 These models fit somewhat better than the baseline AKM models, confirming the presence of a match component in wages.
 However, the estimated standard deviation of the match effects rises only slightly over time, from 0.060 to 0.075.
 This small change is consistent with our interpretation of the match effects as uncorrelated random effects.
 If instead they were specification errors caused by incorrectly imposing additivity of the person and establishment effects, we would expect the relative fit of the AKM model to deteriorate over time as the variances of the person and establishment effects increase in magnitude.

 Additional insight into the nature of the match-specific error components comes from examining the errors for different groups of workers at different establishments.
-Violations of the separability assumptions in the AKM model might be expected to cause relatively large mean residuals for particular types of matches - say, cases where highly skilled workers are employed at low-wage establishments.
-To search for such neglected interactions, we divided the estimated person and establishment effects in each interval into deciles, and compute the mean residual in each of the 100 person × establishment decile cells.
-Figure VI shows the mean residuals in each cell using data from interval 4.
-Reassuringly, the mean residuals in each cell are small, and uniformly less than 1% in magnitude.33 The largest deviations appear among the lowest-decile workers and the lowest-decile establishments: for these groups there appear to be small but systematic departures from the additive separability assumptions of the AKM model.
-A complete investigation of these nonseparabilities is clearly a topic for future research, but given the small magnitude of the deviations we suspect that they have relatively little effect on our basic conclusions.
+Violations of the separability assumptions in the AKM model might be expected to cause relatively large mean residuals for particular types of matches say, cases where highly skilled workers are employed at low-wage establishments.
+To search for such neglected interactions, we divided the estimated person and establishment effects in each interval into deciles, and computed the mean residual in each of the 100 person \times establishment decile cells.
+Figure VI shows the mean residuals in each cell using data from interval